EdouardDidier/ZedGameBoy/README.md

 ## Presentation

 This is a work in progress.
-Currently, the emulator is able to emulate the GameBoy CPU (SM83), RAM and Serial Port.
+Currently, the emulator is able to emulate the CPU (SM83), RAM and Serial Port of the GameBoy.
+All these components are connected to a BUS that allow them to communicate with each others.
 It can also load ROM files and interface them with the BUS.

 All the CPU instructions set is supported and tested using Blargg's and Mooneye test ROMs (see [Ressources](#Ressources) section).

 ## Dependencies
-- [Visual Studio](https://visualstudio.microsoft.com/fr/) was used for this project but any IDE can be used
+[Visual Studio](https://visualstudio.microsoft.com/fr/) was used for this project but any IDE can be used.

 ## Build instructions